 The company measures its own performance through the use of both quantitative and qualitative benchmarks.
 The benchmarks are used by the directors to assess the financial sustainability of the company and whether the company's short-term and long-term objectives are being achieved.

 Key Performance Indicators monitored by the Green Cross Australia Board include:

-2018 2017 Establish and monitor GCA Strategic Plan annual goals with Strategic goals reviewed at Board meetings as fixed agenda item.
-Annual Strategy Workshop held in June 2017.
-Strategic goals reviewed at Board indicative 3 year strategic program meetings as fixed agenda item.
-Proactive partnering Business Adaption Network partnerships were maintained through a series of events with strong participation by members.
+2019 2018 Establish and monitor GCA Strategic Plan annual goals with indicative 3 year strategic program Strategic goals reviewed at Board meetings as fixed agenda item.
+A draft 2020-215 Strategy has been developed to look at a 5 year strategic program Strategic goals reviewed at Board meetings as fixed agenda item.

+2019 2018 Proactive partnering New opportunities were explored with other organisations, including presenting at forums that have a broad reach (ie. GBCA) and Q-CAS events.
 Business Adaption Network partnerships were maintained through a series of events with strong participation by members.
+The Business Adaption Network partnerships have declined through an inability to maintain regular events with participation by members.
 New opportunities were explored with other organisations, including presenting at forums that have a broad reach (ie. GRESB) and Q-CAS events.
-Partner identification, collaboration and monitoring of relationships were in accordance with Strategic Plan.
-Scale up of programs Websites reached an audience of 801,222 with 2,382,632 page views across all websites.
-Websites reached audience of almost 732,210 by end of 2017.
-Key success factors include: Website audience News media Social media Maintained, grew and defended partners in accordance with Strategic Plan

-2018 2017 Leadership and contribution to national reach of programs and Our digital reach for the year included all States and Territories in Australia through various events and platforms.
-Our digital reach for the year included all States and Territories in Australia through various events and platforms. websites and social media Reported, monitored and adjusted activities via proactive Board at each Board meeting.
-Reported, monitored and adjusted activities via proactive Board at each Board meeting.
-Revenue growth consistent with annual Strategic Plan implementation Revenue was low due to the smaller number of Board members at the beginning of the year and their focus on expanding and enhancing Board membership.
+Scale up of programs Websites reached an audience of 886,152 with 2,544,583 page views across all websites.
+Websites reached an audience of 801,222 with 2,382,632 page views across all websites.
+Key success factors include: Website audience News media Social media Maintained, grew and defended partners in accordance with Strategic Plan Leadership and contribution to national reach of programs and Our digital reach for the year included all States and Territories in Australia through various events and platforms.
+Our digital reach for the year included all States and Territories in Australia through various events and platforms. websites and social media Reported, monitored and adjusted activities via proactive Board at each Board meeting and an update strategy focus Reported, monitored and adjusted activities via proactive Board at each Board meeting.
+Revenue growth consistent with annual Strategic Plan implementation Revenue continued to be low with challenging conditions for grant funding being delayed on a number of programs and no Business Adaptation Network funding.
+Significant individual philanthropic donation has bolstered revenue.
 Cost management continues to ensure ongoing viability.
 Revenue was low due to the smaller number of Board members at the beginning of the year and their focus on expanding and enhancing Board membership.
 Cost management continues to ensure ongoing viability.
-Profitability and % of expenses spent on administration (benchmark - 5%) Deficit of \$19,680 incurred reflecting continued pressure on community funding and changing attitudes towards support for climate change community engagement funding.
+Profitability and % of expenses spent on administration (benchmark - 5%) Deficit of \$5,164 incurred reflecting continued pressure on community funding and changing attitudes towards support for climate change community engagement funding.
+55% spent on administration costs, due to the cost of meeting statutory requirements for the company, but overall total expenses reduced by 51%.
+Deficit of \$19,680 incurred reflecting continued pressure on community funding and changing attitudes towards support for climate change community engagement funding.
 30% spent on administration costs, due to the cost of meeting statutory requirements for the company.

-Deficit of \$31,430 incurred reflecting continued pressure on community funding and changing attitudes towards support for climate change community engagement funding.
-36% spent on administration costs, mainly due to the write off in the accounts of the carrying values of old equipment no longer used by the company, and the cost of meeting statutory requirements.
-Current ratio showing ability to meet current liabilities from current assets.
-10.28 52.29
+2019 2018 Current ratio showing ability to meet current liabilities from current assets.
+8.5 10.28